 This post contains an affiliate link that supports Good Witch Kitchen and my ability to offer free resources if you decide to make a purchase.
 Can’t wait?
-Click here for $25 off.
+Click here for $60 off your first 3 boxes.
 No coupon or promo code needed.

 Reader!
 I don’t normally share products or sponsored anything like this, but given the current times and after using this service myself, I thought it would be good to share my experience since I know many people are looking for ways to manage meal planning while working from home.